miso-lims/miso-lims/docs/user_manual/type_data.md

 targeted sequencing is not available for a library aliquot, this can be solved by linking the targeted sequencing to the kit descriptor of the library aliquot's parent library.

+MISO administrators can delete kit descriptors using the standard interface.
+Library kits can only be deleted if they are not used by any existing libraries.
+Clustering and multiplexing kits can only be deleted if they are not used by any existing sequencing containers.

 {% include userman-toplink.md %}